Excuse ME JaBooBoo?? Here’s What The Cast Of ‘Girlfriends’ Looks Like Now

-In case you hadn’t heard, Jill Marie Jones, Tracee Ellis Ross, Golden Brooks, and Persia White reunited on an episode of Black-ish that induced copious amounts of nostalgia.
+In case you hadn’t heard, Jill Marie Jones, Tracee Ellis Ross, Golden Brooks, and Persia White reunited for an episode of Black-ish that will no doubt induce copious amounts of nostalgia.
 In a BTS clip that you can watch HERE, Tracee said that when she was approached with the idea, she immediately jumped at the opportunity to come together with her old gal pals.

 The four starred on Girlfriends back in the early ’00s and while I was pretty young, I was old enough to know how rare it was for diverse Black women stories to make it on to television.
 My mama, aunts, and sisters were being represented in a realistic way.
 Not to mention, the series was hilarious.